 What is spyware and who does it target?

 Spyware is a type of surveillance software that secretly monitors and collects information about you and your online activities.
-It can find its way onto your phone or personal computer as legitimate software or malicious app Besides invading your privacy, spyware leaves you vulnerable to data breaches and identity theft.
+It can find its way onto your phone or personal computer as legitimate software or a malicious app.
+Besides invading your privacy, spyware leaves you vulnerable to data breaches and identity theft.

 Its ability to avoid detection makes spyware particularly dangerous.
 Cybercriminals will use it to gain access to your most private data like your passwords, credit card information, or online banking accounts.